‘Game Of Thrones’ Season 8 Spoilers: Who Survives To S8, Projected Release Date

 What do the filming locations for Season 8 hint at, exactly?

-For one, that a lot of the locations where action takes place in Season 7, it will also take place in Season 8.
+For one, a lot of the locations where action takes place in Season 7 will also be used in Season 8.

 Warning: Spoilers for Game of Thrones Season 7 and 8 are below.

 Season 8 filming in Iceland hints that the threat of the White Walkers will continue to play a significant role in the final season.
-In January, Winter is Coming reported that Game of Thrones was filming in Iceland for Season 7 scenes involving Jon Snow (Kit Harington), Ser Davos (Liam Cunningham), The Hound (Rory McCann), Tormund Giantsbane (Kristofer Hivju) and Gendry (Joe Dempsie), hunting for a wight, north of the Wall.
+In January, Winter is Coming reported that Game of Thrones was filming in Iceland for Season 7 scenes involving Jon Snow (Kit Harington), Ser Davos (Liam Cunningham), The Hound (Rory McCann), Tormund Giantsbane (Kristofer Hivju), and Gendry (Joe Dempsie) hunting for a wight north of the Wall.

-As for the other locations, Northern Ireland is where Game of Thrones primarily films, while Spain and Croatia are typically the hubs for Daenerys, and Lannister-related activities.
+As for the other locations, Northern Ireland is where Game of Thrones primarily films, while Spain and Croatia are typically the hubs for Daenerys and Lannister-related activities.

 Which characters are confirmed to survive to Season 8?

-Based on a slip of the tongue to Hey U Guys, Game of Thrones actress Sophie Turner seemed to confirm her character, Sansa Stark, would make it to Season 8.
-Turner accidentally spilt the beans, when she mentioned when she would begin filming the final season.
+Based on a slip of the tongue to Hey U Guys, Game of Thrones actress Sophie Turner seemed to confirm that her character, Sansa Stark, would make it to Season 8.
+Turner accidentally spilled the beans when she mentioned when she would begin filming the final season.

-During Game of Thrones‘ SXSW panel, the showrunners answered that Tyrion Lannister would probably have the best line of Season 8.
-A comment that seemed to confirm the fan favorite would survive to Season 8.
-Since, in order to have the best line of Season 8, one would presume that Tyrion will be alive to utter it.
+During Game of Thrones‘ SXSW panel, the showrunners answered that Tyrion Lannister would probably have the best line of Season 8, a comment that seemed to confirm that the fan favorite would survive to Season 8 since in order to have the best line of Season 8, one would presume that Tyrion will be alive to utter it.

-Actor Kit Harington also seemed to confirm the unsurprising news of Jon Snow’s Season 8 survival to ABC News, stating.
+Actor Kit Harington also seemed to confirm the unsurprising news of Jon Snow’s Season 8 survival to ABC News, stating,

 “I’m going to feel so privileged to be one of the few people who is going to get to read the ending before anyone else sees it, a year before.
 I really am counting down the days till I get those scripts.”

-Obviously, if Harington says he will read the ending of Game of Thrones a year before everyone sees it; it seems highly likely a living Jon Snow will play a role in it.
+Obviously, if Harington says he will read the ending of Game of Thrones a year before everyone sees it, it seems highly likely a living Jon Snow will play a role in it.

-Will Season 8 revolve around, all of Game of Thrones‘ major players uniting to fight the White Walkers?
+Will Season 8 revolve around all of Game of Thrones‘ major players uniting to fight the White Walkers?

 In the teaser trailer for Season 7, Jon Snow forewarns the “great war” is the only war that matters, a reference to humanity’s war with the White Walkers.
-While spoilers are helpful, Game of Thrones fans will obviously learn more about that war, and the context for Season 8, including everyone who survives the penultimate season, when Season 7 begins airing on its newly announced release date, July 16.
+While spoilers are helpful, Game of Thrones fans will obviously learn more about that war and the context for Season 8, including everyone who survives the penultimate season, when Season 7 begins airing on its newly announced release date, July 16.

 [Featured Image by Helen Sloan/HBO]